-Student Housing Rates: The rates applicable to student housing are listed in the Student Housing Agreement and mentioned below for reference.
+The rates applicable to student housing are listed in the Student Housing Agreement and mentioned below for reference.
 In the event of any potential conflict between the prices listed below and the prices listed in the Student Housing Agreement, the prices listed in the Student Housing Agreement shall control.

-- Rates for Shared Bedroom (2 students in bedroom; shared bathroom; 3-4 students per apartment): The student shall be billed quarterly at the rate of \$2,995. - Rates for Private Bedroom (1 student in bedroom; private bathroom; 2-3 students per apartment): The student shall be billed quarterly at the rate of \$4,500.
+• Rates for Shared Bedroom (2 students in bedroom; shared bathroom; 3-4 students per apartment): The student shall be billed quarterly at the rate of \$3,085.

-As noted above, the Term is defined to include Fall Quarter 2015, Winter Quarter 2016 and Spring Quarter 2016.
-By entering into the Student Housing Agreement, the student accepts responsibility for payment of the total amount applicable to the entire Term.
+The term is defined to include Fall Quarter 2016, Winter Quarter 2017, and Spring Quarter 2017.
+By entering into the Student Housing Agreement, the student accepts responsibility for payment of the total amount applicable to the entire term.
 The student is paying a fixed price for the entire term and there shall be no proration or adjustment of the price for any unoccupied period during the term.
+For students participating in summer housing, the term is extended to include Summer Quarter 2017 and will be priced at the same quarterly rate.

-For students participating in summer housing, the Term is extended to include Summer Quarter 2016, and will be priced at the same quarterly rate.
+Please visit the NewSchool website:

-Please visit the NewSchool website at http://newschoolarch.edu/student-life/student-housing for more information on housing options.
+http://newschoolarch.edu/student-life/student-housing for more information on housing options.